ArthurXu17/Wordle-Solver/README.md

 ### What is Wordle?

 On the off-chance that you don't know what Wordle is, here's a quick explanation.
 It is a daily puzzle game produced by the New York Times where the objective is to guess a 5-letter secret word.
 The player has 6 guess attempts to do so, where each guess is just a valid 5-letter word.
 On each guess, the game provides feedback by telling if you if you guessed a letter correctly and placed in the correct spot, guessed a letter correctly but placed it in a incorrect spot, or if the letters you guessed weren't in the secret word.
+In the original game, letters that were placed correctly were marked green, letters guessed correctly but incorrectly placed are marked yellow, and all other letters are marked grey.
+In my version, I decided to have letters marked as uppercase for correctly placed letters, lowercase for incorrectly placed letters, and returned periods for all other letters.

 ### What did I create?